Leaflet: information for the user

 This medication does not require special storage conditions.

 Mucibrón 3 mg/ml oral solution is presented in the form of a solution.
-Its appearance is slightly viscous, transparent or slightly opaque, practically colorless or slightly colored and with a strawberry odor.
-Each package contains 200 ml in a polyethylene terephthalate bottle of topaz color.
-A dosifier with measurements for: 2.5, 5, 7.5, 10, and 15 ml is included.
+Its appearance is slightly viscous, transparent or slightly opaque, practically colorless or slightly colored, and with a strawberry flavor.
+Each package contains 200 ml in a topaz-colored polyethylene terephthalate bottle.
+A dosing device with measures for 2.5, 5, 7.5, 10, and 15 ml is included.

 LABORATORIOS NORMON, S.A.